DanielCiccC/DanielCiccC.github.io/INFS3202/notes/lecture12Revision.md

   - ``npx prisma generate``

 Prisma Client is an auto-generated and type-safe query builder for Node.js
-- Auto-generated: Prisma Client is automatically generated based on your Prisma schema file (schema.prisma).
+- **Auto-generated**: Prisma Client is automatically generated based on your Prisma schema file (schema.prisma).
 It provides an intuitive and type-safe API for querying and modifying your database.
-- Query builder: Prisma Client provides a fluent and expressive query builder API.
+- **Query builder**: Prisma Client provides a fluent and expressive query builder API.
 It allows you to construct complex database queries using a chain of methods, making your code more readable and maintainable.
-- CRUD operations: Prisma Client supports all the common CRUD (Create, Read, Update, Delete) operations.
+- **CRUD operations**: Prisma Client supports all the common CRUD (Create, Read, Update, Delete) operations.
 It provides methods like create, findUnique, findMany, update, delete, etc., to perform these operations on your database entities.

 ### Create the database table (Similar to Migrations)